GFSI Frequently Asked Questions

 Following a public call for nomination on the GFSI website, any individual whose profile matches the brief can inform the GFSI Secretariat that they would like to be involved in a local group.
 Bearing in mind the need to keep a balance between interested sectors, the GFSI Board chooses up to 28 people.

 “GFSI certification” does not exist.
 GFSI does not carry out any accreditation or certification activities.
-However, it is possible to achieve certification against one of the GFSI recognised food safety management schemes
+However, it is possible to achieve certification against one of the GFSI-recognised food safety certification programmes.

-In recent years third party food safety audits have come under critical scrutiny from the mainstream media, particularly in the US.
+In recent years third party food safety audits have come under critical scrutiny from the mainstream media.
 Food manufacturing sites with reportedly excellent ratings by these independent auditors have been linked to outbreaks associated with serious illness and death, and have subsequently been closed down by regulators.
 In most reported cases to date, these instances were one-to-one arrangements between suppliers and independent non-accredited audit agencies, without any oversight or recognition.

 Accredited certification, as recognised by GFSI, does not deliver a guarantee of food safety nor prevent food safety incidents.
 It provides a proven framework of checks and balances that significantly improves the rigour of the audit process and reduces the risk of food safety failures.